|On this page…|

 The short position in a Treasury bond or note future contract must deliver to the long position in one of many possible existing Treasury bonds.
 For example, in a 30-year Treasury bond future, the short position must deliver a Treasury bond with at least 15 years to maturity.
 Because these bonds have different values, the bond future contract is standardized by computing a conversion factor.
 The conversion factor normalizes the price of a bond to a theoretical bond with a coupon of 6%.
 The price of a bond future contract is represented as:

 FutPrice is the price of the bond future.

 CF is the conversion factor for a bond to deliver in a futures contract.

 AI is the accrued interest.

-You can reference these conversion factors at U.S. Treasury Bond Futures Contract.
 The short position in a futures contract has the option of which bond to deliver and, in the U.S. bond market, when in the delivery month to deliver the bond.
 The short position typically chooses to deliver the bond known as the Cheapest to Deliver (CTD).
 The CTD bond most often delivers on the last delivery day of the month.

 Financial Instruments Toolbox™ software supports the following bond futures:

 Japanese government bonds (JGBs)

 The functions supporting all bond futures are: